jcamilo05/Bootstrap/Readme.md

-# This repo contains some useful information about Boostrap 5
+# This repo contains some useful information about Bootstrap 5

 ## BREAKPOINTS

-In bootsrap there are **6 default breakpoints**
+In bootstrap there are **6 default breakpoints**

 **Extra small: < 576px**
 **Small: >= 576px (sm)**